Rakuten Super Logistics'

 Dear Valued eCommerce Retailer,

-Rakuten Super Logistics is an essential business and remains operational.
-As the spread of COVID-19 has increased and the world has taken drastic containment measures, I would like to take the time to provide an update regarding Rakuten Super Logistics’ operations and capabilities.
+Rakuten Super Logistics is an essential business and has remained operational throughout the COVID-19 pandemic.
+As the spread of COVID-19 continues into the busiest and most critical time of the year for eCommerce retailers, I would like to take a moment to provide an update regarding Rakuten Super Logistics’ operations and capabilities.

-As a people first organization, Rakuten Super Logistics is committed to ensuring a safe work environment.
+Rakuten Super Logistics is committed to ensuring a safe work environment for our employees as we support our clients’ increased volume.
 We have pledged to provide paid sick leave as well as medical checkups should our employees need it.
-To increase social distancing, we’ve mandated that non-warehouse employees work from home.
+To increase social distancing, non-warehouse employees will continue to work from home.

-Further, Rakuten Super Logistics has a thorough business continuity plan in the event operations in one or more of our fulfillment centers is affected due to the COVID-19 virus.
+Further, Rakuten Super Logistics has a thorough business continuity plan in the event operations in one or more of our fulfillment centers are affected due to the spread of COVID-19.
 We continue to follow and comply with Center for Disease Control (CDC) and World Health Organization (WHO) recommendations, as well as those of our local and state agencies.

 As many retailers closed physical storefronts and directed patrons online, I want to assure you that Rakuten Super Logistics is ideally suited for this increased demand.
-With our network of 15 fulfillment centers, and our ability to ramp up services quickly, we assure you that we can accommodate your increased demand.
+With our nationwide network of fulfillment centers and our ability to ramp up services quickly, we assure you that we can accommodate your business needs.
 Should lockdowns happen in one area of the country, we can quickly adapt and ensure that our remaining facilities are able to process orders.

-Rakuten Super Logistics has been in business for nearly 20 years.
-We have the stability, knowledge, and resources to help you protect your business – so you can focus on what is important to you – your family and health.
+Rakuten Super Logistics has 20 years of eCommerce fulfillment experience.
+We have the stability, knowledge, and resources to help you protect your business – so you can continue to focus on what is important to you – your family and health.

 Chief Executive Officer